 Finally, you can join Mickey’s Back Yard BBQ Dinner Show, where classic characters like Mickey and friends come to dance and mingle with guests.
 The BBQ spread is a buffet of typical barbecue fare: ribs, chicken, burgers, hot dogs, coleslaw, corn on the cob, potato salad and garden salad.
 Desserts include watermelon and ice cream.
 This event is held outdoors, rain or shine, seasonally.
-It is best to make reservations to catch this one; $54.99 for guest ages 10 and up and $31.99 for guest ages 3-9 (plus tax).
+It is best to make reservations to catch this one; $54.99 for guests ages 10 and up and $31.99 for guests ages 3-9 (plus tax).

-Is Fort Wilderness for you?
+Is Fort Wilderness for You?

 You May Like Fort Wilderness If:

 - You are an outdoorsy person and intend to spend a lot of time at your resort enjoying sports, nature, and recreation